Moduli space of connections on rational irregular curves: Connections of PV type

 \begin{oss} We refer to the Okamoto divisor as defined in \cite{saitotak}.
 We denote by $F_a$ the fiber above $x=a$ and with $E_{1,0}^\pm$ the two exceptional divisors respectively arising from the blowing up of $(1,0)$ and $(1,t)\in \F_2$, then the Okamoto divisor is

-This is not precise.
-Indeed, in \cite{saitotak}, each irreducible components of the Okamoto divisor has self intersection -2.
+Note that in \cite{saitotak}, each irreducible components of the Okamoto divisor has self intersection -2.
 This can be achieved if we blow-up the six points $P_0^\pm$, $P_{1,1}^\pm$ and $P_\infty^\pm$.
 The natural ambient space of the Okamoto divisor is then more likely the one appearing in Figure \ref{Okam}. \end{oss} We finally remark that also the point $(q,\hat p)$ has, as all the other special red points, the interpretation as a point $q\in \P^1$ and an eigenvector $(1,\hat p)$ of the residual matrix at $x=q$.
 In particular we stress that for each PV type connection we have a picture as the one above depending on the values of $t,q$ and $\hat p$.